Compost Is The Cornerstone Of Organic Gardening

 When is it ready?
 Compost can be made in as little as six to eight weeks, or, more usually, it can take a year or more.
 In general, the more effort you put in, the quicker you will get compost.
 When the ingredients you have put in your container have turned into a dark brown, earthy smelling material, the composting process is complete.
 It is then best left for a month or two to ‘mature’ before it is used.
 Don’t worry if your compost is not fine and crumbly.
 Even if it is lumpy, sticky or stringy, with bits of twig and eggshell still obvious, it is quite usable.
 It can be sieved before using if you prefer.
 Any large bits can be added back into your new compost heap.

 Animal manures Straw horse and cattle manure composts well.
 Manure mixed with wood shavings should be left to rot until the shavings have decomposed.
 If it is dry, water well and mix with grass mowings, poultry manure or other activating material.
-When rotted use as a surface mulch.
 Small pets, like hamsters, don’t produce many droppings but you can still use their waste as a straw addition to the compost heap.
 Guinea pigs are marvelous – they love eating weeds and convert them quickly to prime compost material!

 Paper products Newspaper can be added to a compost heap, but in any quantity it should go for recycling into more paper.
 Cardboard, paper towels and other paper items can be scrunched up and composted.
 They are particularly useful where kitchen scraps make up a high proportion of the compost ingredients.
-Glossy paper takes a long time to rot down.
-Colored inks are quite safe to compost.
+Glossy paper and glossy cardboard takes a long time to rot down and we recommend avoiding.